Using Isopropyl Alcohol

 If it's Legal Where You Live, Yes You Can!

 Isopropyl Alcohol has a much maligned reputation for being dangerously toxic and at worst, cancerous.
 In all controversies, there are facts and there are opinions.
 Its the muddled in-between ground that has become a vortex of misinformation.
 First, a question is posed to be answered at the end, then the facts about Isopropyl Alcohol discussed.
-Knowing these facts will help frame the discussion around safely using Isopropyl to make RSO/FECO.
-The safe use of Isopropyl has been a priority when developing the RxCE process found on this website.
+Knowing these facts will help frame the discussion around safely using Isopropyl, Acetone and Ethyl Acetate to make RSO/FECO.
+The safe use of these solvents has been a priority developing the RxCE process.
 Basic summary - If you don't drink it, nor bathe in it, it will not hurt you.
+Drinking any solvent in volume, even Ethanol, is harmful to the human body.
+But as we shall see, the tables turn down at residual trace quantities.

 AUTHORS NOTE: So what is the purpose of this page?
 Think of this as being comparable to a shared needle program.
 People are out there using Isopropyl in unsafe ways.
 This page is to educate people on the science of Isopropyl and the RxCE extraction process, a means of safely using Isopropyl.
 In the United States, 55-60% of the population live in states where 190 proof ethanol is illegal to purchase but medical grade isopropyl is available.
 This is an effort to keep people safe when making their medications.
 Isopropyl, when used correctly, has a place in cannabis extraction.